crate/cratedb-guide/docs/integrate/telegraf/usage.md

-(telegraf-tutorial)=
+(telegraf-usage)=
 # Load data into CrateDB using Telegraf

-This tutorial walks you through starting the [Telegraf] agent and CrateDB, then configuring Telegraf to submit system metrics to CrateDB.
+This usage guide walks you through starting the [Telegraf] agent and CrateDB, then configuring Telegraf to submit system metrics to CrateDB.

 ## Prerequisites